brentonmdunn/APCHEM/08_Acids-and-Bases.md

 HA_{(aq)}+B_{(aq)}\rightleftharpoons A^-_{(aq)}+HB^+_{(aq)}
 $$

-### Half Equilovlence Point
+### Half Equivalence Point

-A half equvolence point is when you neutraize half of thereaction (has to have a weak acid ro base).
+A half equivalence point is when you neutralize half of the reaction (has to have a weak acid or base).
 This occurs when $[acid]=\frac 1 2 [base]$ (or vice versa).
-You know that you are at the half equivolence point when, after the BSA table, the acid/base valeus will be the same.
-At this point, you can use the following equaitions to calculate $pH$/$pOH$:
+You know that you are at the half equivalence point when, after the BSA table, the acid/base values will be the same.
+At this point, you can use the following equations to calculate $pH$/$pOH$:
 $$
 pH=pK_a
 $$